cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     Shelley
       second phase of Cardano development in which network decentralization will be delivered.

-    single-issuer policy
-      a forging policy that allows only the entity holding a particular set of keys (specified in the policy) to forge tokens of the associated asset group.

     slot
       a fixed period of time within an epoch.
 Each epoch of time is divided into numbered slots.
 Slots that are inhabited by blocks are called active slots.